 Fill in any negative space with fresh herbs.
 Sprinkle the dips with freshly ground black pepper or crushed red pepper to add pops of color.

 How to serve this Greek Charcuterie Board

-This Greek charcuterie board is a great way to start a main meal, or even make an entire meal out of it.
+This Greek charcuterie board is the perfect way to start a main meal, or even make a main dish out of it.
 Who doesn’t love an appetizers-for-dinner situation?